 How Much Are You Paying For Your Legacy DCS?

-If you???re skeptical, wondering how such a thing could be possible, you???re not alone.
-When we make this suggestion to clients and prospects, they ask, ???A new DCS is going to cost millions of dollars, in terms of new equipment, engineering costs, retraining and perhaps major infrastructure rebuilding.
+If you’re skeptical, wondering how such a thing could be possible, you’re not alone.
+When we make this suggestion to customers and prospects, they ask, “A new DCS is going to cost millions of dollars, in terms of new equipment, engineering costs, retraining, and perhaps major infrastructure rebuilding.
 My old DCS is hanging in there.
-How can I justify an expensive replacement project to management????
+How can I justify an expensive replacement project to management”?

-The answer to this very reasonable question is found in a method of engineering, economic, and financial analysis referred to as TCO (total cost of ownership).
-TCO tries to consider all the costs related to a product over its lifetime.
-The TCO of your car isn???t just the purchase price, but everything you spend on it: gas, financing, maintenance, etc., over all the years you own it.
+The answer to this very reasonable question is found in a method of engineering, economic, and financial analysis referred to as total cost of ownership (TCO), which tries to consider all the costs related to a product over its lifetime.
+The TCO of your car isn’t just the purchase price, but everything you spend on it: gas, financing, maintenance, etc., over all the years you own it.
 The same approach can be applied to a DCS over its lifetime, typically 20+ years.
-Let???s look at how MAVERICK applied this analysis to a recent DCS migration study in a large U.S. paper mill.
+Let’s look at how MAVERICK applied this analysis in a DCS migration assessment for a large U.S. paper mill.

 The majority of the DCS platforms in this paper mill were obsolete and no longer actively supported by their manufacturers.
 Original replacement parts were hard to find and remanufactured parts had high failure rates.
 The control engineers and technicians spent a large part of their time just keeping the systems running.

-As part of the study, MAVERICK wanted to calculate the TCO for those old systems.
-We documented the initial DCS installation costs, subsequent upgrades and maintenance costs???including the time the control engineering and technician staff spent doing maintenance-related work???over a period of 24 years.
+As part of the analysis, MAVERICK calculated the TCO for the old control system and then compared that to a projected TCO for a latest-generation DCS.
+For the existing control system, we documented the initial DCS installation costs, subsequent upgrades, and maintenance costs, including the time the control engineering and technician staff spent doing maintenance-related work over a period of 24 years.
 More importantly, we also estimated the cost of lost mill production due to unplanned outages and upsets caused by DCS failures and other related issues.
-Finally, we extrapolated these rising costs over the next several years, as the systems became increasingly unreliable and parts became harder to replace and remanufacture.
+Finally, we extrapolated these rising costs over the next several years, as the systems became increasingly unreliable, and parts became harder to replace and remanufacture.

 Next, MAVERICK used bids from several DCS vendors to perform a similar analysis for a new DCS looking 20 years into the future.
 The investment cost for installing the new DCS was offset by several cost reductions and savings:

-- The initial upgrade costs are similarly very low and managed by formal programs offered by the DCS vendors.
+- The initial upgrade costs are similarly very low and will be managed by formal programs offered by the DCS vendors.

 - The cost of lost production drops dramatically because the new DCS is much more reliable.

 This post was written by Jim Ford.
-Jim is a senior consultant at Maverick Technologies, a leading automation solutions provider offering industrial automation, strategic manufacturing, and enterprise integration services for the process industries.
-Maverick delivers expertise and consulting in a wide variety of areas including industrial automation controls, distributed control systems, manufacturing execution systems, operational strategy, business process optimization, and more.
+Jim is a senior principal engineer at Maverick Technologies, a Rockwell Automation Company, and leading automation solutions provider offering industrial automation, strategic manufacturing, and enterprise integration services for the process industries.
+MAVERICK delivers expertise and consulting in a wide variety of areas including industrial automation controls, distributed control systems, manufacturing execution systems, operational strategy, business process optimization, and more.